ibm-cloud-docs/AnalyticsEngine/Installed-Libraries.md

 # Installed libraries

-The IBM Analytics Engine cluster comes with a set of libraries pre-installed on each of the cluster nodes that are available by default with corresponding kernels.
+The {{site.data.keyword.iae_full_notm}} cluster comes with a set of libraries pre-installed on each of the cluster nodes that are available by default with corresponding kernels.
 The table below lists the locations of these libraries:

 | Environment | Kernel | Libraries |
 |-------------|--------|-----------|